colbyj/bride-of-frankensystem/docs/advanced/advanced_custom_pages.rst

 For more details on how Jinja2 templates work, see the `Flask documentation on templates <https://flask.palletsprojects.com/en/latest/tutorial/templates/>`_.

+For accessing the participant's stored questionnaire responses, table data, the assigned condition, and ``participant.evaluate(expression)`` from inside a template, see :doc:`accessing_participant_data`.

 Activity Polling on Custom Pages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~